 These were fertility gods, and sex and temple prostitution was part of their worship.
-King Saul knew that, and he pleaded with his armbearers to kill him before the philistines had a chance to abuse him.
-Since armbearers could not kill the wounded king, Saul committed suicide rather then rape at the head of this idol worshipping nation.
+King Saul knew that, and he pleaded with his armbearers to kill him before the Philistines had a chance to abuse him.
+Since armbearers could not kill the wounded king, Saul committed suicide rather than rape at the head of this idol-worshipping nation.

-The word for “took” in the Hebrew is chazaq which means, “A primitive root; to fasten upon; hence to seize, be strong.”
-It can also mean, “taken by force.”
+The word for “took” in the Hebrew is chazaq which means “a primitive root; to fasten upon; hence to seize, be strong.”
+It can also mean “taken by force.”
 The Hebrew word for abuse is alal which means “abuse, pain, defile.”
 They raped her.
 It was not that they were homosexuals as some may say that this passage refers to homosexuality.
 It does not.
-In the case of Saul, they want to rape him as well.
-He knew this and that is why he killed himself.
+In the case of Saul, they wanted to rape him as well.
+He knew this, and that is why he killed himself.

 Leviticus does not say that for a man to lie with a man is wrong, or a sin; but Leviticus says it is a ritual violation, an uncleanness, it is something that was “dirty” to the Israelites back then.
-But today it has a different mean.
+But today it has a different meaning.
 Please continue to read these short studies.
-Next time I will be doing a study on the New Testament and what Paul wrote about it.
-Since it seems that people more condemn homosexuality from the New Testament.
+Next time I will be doing a study on the New Testament and what Paul wrote about it, since it seems that people more condemn homosexuality from the New Testament.

 - Openly Gay, Openly Christian: How the Bible Really is Gay Friendly by Samuel Kader

 - New International Version (NIV)